Travel.State.Gov >

 If you decide to travel to Austria:

 To bring an adopted child to the United States from Austria, you must meet certain suitability and eligibility requirements.
 USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.
+For more information, please see USCIS webpages on suitability determinations and USCIS policy guidance on adoptive parent suitability determinations.

 Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.

-In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents seeking to adopt a child from Austria must meet the following requirements imposed by Austria:
+In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents (PAPs) seeking to adopt a child from Austria must meet the following requirements imposed by Austria:

 Because Austria is party to the Hague Adoption Convention, children from Austria must meet the requirements of the Convention in order to be eligible for intercountry adoption.
 For example, the adoption may take place only if the competent authorities of Austria have determined that placement of the child within Austria has been given due consideration and that an intercountry adoption is in the child’s best interests.